menu

 Pembroke Township is a very small town located in the state of Illinois.
 With a population of 1,817 people and just one neighborhood, Pembroke Township is the 588th largest community in Illinois.

-Pembroke Township is a blue-collar town, with 45.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pembroke Township is generally considered to be a blue-collar town.
+45.88% of the Pembroke Township workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pembroke Township is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pembroke Township who work in office and administrative support (13.84%), healthcare suport services (6.83%), and teaching (6.48%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pembroke Township has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pembroke Township has few renters and college students.
 But the biggest reason it is quieter in Pembroke Township than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pembroke Township may be for you.